(Last Updated on : 27/04/2017)

 , Lalruanga Lung, Baktawng Village, Durtlang Hills, Mura Puk, Zokhawthar, Hnahlan, Chawngtlai, Kawtchhuah Ropui, Lianchhiari Tlang, Lianchhiari Tui Thuhruk, Lungdawhkan, Thenzawl, Khawbung, Hmuifang and Reiek.

 Mizoram is a small state in the North-eastern part of India with Aizawl, a small hill station as its state capital.
 It is one of the Seven sister states of North-eastern India.
 Mizoram is landlocked by the neighbouring states of Tripura

 and with the neighbouring countries of Bangladesh and Myanmar.

-Reiek is a popular tourist spot and it is about 29 kilometres from Aizawl.
-It rests at an elevation of 1548 metres overlooking Aizawl and offers view of the surrounding valleys and hills.
+is a popular tourist spot and rests at an elevation of 1548 metres overlooking Aizawl.
+This hill station offers view of the surrounding valleys and hills.
 The alluvial plains of Bangladesh can be seen from the top of the hilly region of Reiek.
 Reiek Hill is surrounded by thick lush green temperate trees and bushes.

 is a popular hill station and is known for its exquisite scenic locales and magnificence.